github-education-resources/classroom/docs/import-roster-from-lms.md

 5. Click **Sync from your Learning Management System**.

-6. Select how you would like to identify the imported students by:
+6. Select how to identify the imported students:

     - **User ID**: The Student ID as stored in your institution's learning management system
     - **Names**: Student full names